REditorSupport/sublime-ide-r/README.md

-RIDE: Make Sublime Text a prefect IDE for R
+R-IDE: Make Sublime Text a prefect IDE for R

 This is a new iteration of the no-longer-maintained [R-Box](https://github.com/randy3k/R-Box) aiming to utilize the use of [language server](https://github.com/REditorSupport/languageserver) + better support R Markdown + better support of R packaging + .....